andrecastelo/example-api/readme.md

 ## Example Laravel API

  This is a sample project to show how you could write an API using Laravel 5.
+You can follow the tutorial online at https://www.toptal.com/laravel/restful-laravel-api-tutorial

  There will be some minor differences, specially regarding downloaded packages, as I used the excellent [Laravel Ide Helper](https://github.com/barryvdh/laravel-ide-helper) to setup